Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Forts and CastlesWar of 1812.
 A significant historical year for this entry is 1812.

 Location.
 43° 56.751′ N, 76° 7.281′ W. Marker is in Sackets Harbor, New York, in Jefferson County.
-Marker is at the intersection of West Washington Street and Ambrose Street, on the right when traveling east on West Washington Street.
+It is at the intersection of West Washington Street and Ambrose Street, on the right when traveling east on West Washington Street.
 Touch for map.
-Marker is in this post office area: Sackets Harbor NY 13685, United States of America.
+Marker is at or near this postal address: 114 W Washington St, Sackets Harbor NY 13685, United States of America.
 Touch for directions.

 Paid Advertisement